-Pane Description External Class Model Displays a hierarchical tree structure of the external class model.
+Pane Description XML Editor Allows to you edit XML mapping files in a text editor.
+External Class Model Displays a hierarchical tree structure of the external class model.
 For the UCMDB-SM integration, this pane displays supported CI types from the Service Manager (SM) side.
 External Class Model Attributes The Attributes pane for the External Class Model pane displays attributes of an external class model.
 For the UCMDB-SM integration, this pane displays attributes from the SM side.

-Bi-Directional Data Synchronization
+Bi-Directional Data Synchronization Recommendations

-Recommendations